How is trading changing in Habbo 2020?

 Why we’ve done this:

-- The Marketplace sales fee also discourages illicit credit sales – we don’t want people using the Marketplace to conduct this sort of activity.
+- The Marketplace sales fee discourages illicit credit sales – we don’t want people using the Marketplace to conduct this sort of activity.

 - Trading with very small sales fees or none at all would allow Habbos to circumvent other controls on the transfer of credits.